-TV and movie fathers may be (generally) fictional, but they can still teach you about what it means to be a parent.
+TV and movie fathers may be (generally) fictional, but they can still teach us a lot about what it means to be a parent.
 There are great movie dads you admire, those you use as examples of what not to do, and others you respect for their ability to grow.

 There are classic examples of the nuclear family, like Ward Cleaver in Leave It to Beaver.
 You have funny, over-the-top dads, like Clark Griswold in the Vacation movies.
 Darker examples, like Liam Neeson in the Taken films, demonstrate the great lengths parents are willing to go to for their children.

 John Matrix – Commando

-Great movie dad and retired Delta Force operator, John Matrix frequently packs a rocket launcher, a tactical vest covered with grenades, and enough firepower to invade the small, fictional Latin American nation.
+Great movie dad and retired Delta Force operator, John Matrix frequently packs a rocket launcher, a tactical vest covered with grenades, and enough firepower to invade the small, fictional nation of Val Verde.
 He’s not necessarily the guy who first springs to mind when you think father-of-the-year.
 But this is precisely what we get in director Mark L. Lester’s 1985 film, Commando.

 Starring the future governor of California, Arnold Schwarzenegger, Commando is a quintessential ‘80s action flick.
 Matrix is a prototypical Schwarzenegger character from this stage of his career.
 Still sporting his massive, bodybuilder physique (seriously, he carries a tree), he’s former military, a woodsman, and basically an all-around manly man.